It's a pleasure and a privilege to be here with you this final hour, and then Rush is back, which is certainly good news.

 We're concerned about that here in Detroit, in Michigan, and all of these United States.

-Uh I had a quick trip to Beijing.
+I had a quick trip to Beijing.

-Of course, there's no such thing as a a quick trip to anywhere in China from anywhere in the USA.
+Of course, there's no such thing as a quick trip to anywhere in China from anywhere in the USA.

-A thirteen-hour ahead time difference.
+A 13-hour ahead time difference.

 Now, I was proud I didn't end up face down in the mashed potatoes at our Thanksgiving dinner.

-Uh at least I don't think I did.
+At least I don't think I did.

-Now, the first thing you notice, and you can't help but notice, is the almost unbelievable fog smog haze.
+Now, the first thing you notice, and you can't help but notice, is the almost unbelievable fog, smog, haze.

-Now they're they're a bit sensitive at the highest levels of government as to what you actually call it, but let me make it easy for you to understand.
+Now, they're a bit sensitive at the highest levels of government as to what you actually call it, but let me make it easy for you to understand.

-It is the worst pollution you could ever imagine, breathing in day after day.
+It is the worst pollution you could ever imagine breathing in day after day.

 Coal-fired heating, coal-fired cooking, coal-fired factories, and they're building about another one a day.

-That's uh 080808, August 8th of 2008.
+That's 080808, August 8th of 2008.

 And if the winds are blowing in the wrong direction, factories hundreds of miles away will be shut down.

-Now that's kind of hard to imagine what with building the forbidden city with thousands and thousands and thousands of people, maybe millions of people that had to work to do that.
+Now, that's kind of hard to imagine what with building the Forbidden City with thousands and thousands and thousands of people, maybe millions of people that had to work to do that.

-Beijing is planning to build the world's biggest subway rail system and bus network.
+And to help alleviate the age-old air quality problems and the newer car-bike gridlock problems, Beijing is planning to build the world's biggest subway rail system and bus network.

-And the the hundreds of thousands of people who are expected to be there for the Olympics, and they will experience one of the safest cities in the world, the very very, very safe city, can you say collective surveillance?
+And the hundreds of thousands of people who are expected to be there for the Olympics, and they will experience one of the safest cities in the world, the very, very, very safe city.

-Uh it's going to be a green high-tech People's Olympics with the motto, one world one dream, and we wish them well for that.
+It's going to be a green high-tech People's Olympics with the motto, One World, One Dream.

 That should be an interesting experience if you're able to do that, the Olympics in Beijing.

-So they're living in uh abject poverty, sever suffering uh uh malnutrition, as you might guess, and then unfortunately and predictably that some people are doing better, and that's leading to worse food, more junk food and fat, with about sixty million of its citizens obese.
+And then unfortunately and predictably, that some people are doing better, and that's leading to worse food, more junk food and fat, with about 60 million of its citizens obese.

-That's like the size of uh France.
+That's like the size of France.

 I'm just giving you an idea of the size.

-All right, uh quick note here.
+All right, quick note here.

-Uh women uh i i if something one half of the population is long suspected, the other half always vocally denied, women really do talk more than men.
+Women, if something one half of the population is long suspected, the other half always vocally denied, women really do talk more than men.

-This from the Daily Mail.
+This is from the Daily Mail.

-Women speak more quickly, devote more brain power to chit chat, actually get a buzz out of hearing their own voices.
+Women speak more quickly, devote more brainpower to chit-chat, actually get a buzz out of hearing their own voices.

-This whole story from the Daily Mail will be on his uh website, Rush Limbaugh.com.
+I can guarantee you, because Rush's staff is so good, this whole story from the Daily Mail will be on his website, rushlimbaugh.com.

 And finally, this drives me crazy.

-Mary is married, Mary's having an affair.
+Mary's having an affair.

 The Chicago wife told her husband she was sightseeing in Los Angeles last August.